As search marketers, we all want to own as much SERP real estate as possible, because it means more visibility and more traffic.

 In this article, you will:

-- Understand the challenge and status quo of Page 1.
+- Understand the challenge of competitive SERPs.

-- Discover how to create a “Traffic Potential” mindset.
+- Develop a “Traffic Potential” mindset.

-Understand the Challenge of Competitive SERPs
+Understand The Challenge Of Competitive SERPs

 Search engine result pages (SERPs) are more competitive than ever.